vanhoefm/krackattacks-scripts/wpa_supplicant/README-Windows.txt

 license.
 Either license may be used at your option.

-This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)
+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
+This product includes cryptographic software written by Eric Young (eay@cryptsoft.com).

 wpa_supplicant has support for being used as a WPA/WPA2/IEEE 802.1X